aMarshmallows/DjangoStockTicker/README.md

 # DjangoBlog
-Making a test blog using Django to learn about it
+Making a stock ticker web app to learn about django